Buyers steps to purchase a condo

 Request recently sold data in buildings to ensure you are getting a good deal.

 PROTECT YOURSELF with conditions.
-For condos, you will always want to add a "condition on status certificate" to ensure the condo corp is not being sued for $1 billion dollars, and also you may want to protect yourself with a "Financing Condition"if you are purchasing a property which is close to your pre-approval upper limit.
+For condos, you will always want to add a "condition on status certificate" to ensure the condo corp is not being sued for $1 billion dollars and you will want to protect yourself with a "Financing Condition" as a number of issues may arise while securing a mortgage.

 5. Offer Accepted